eezstreet/SWATEliteForce/README.md

 The traps are randomly generated on the mission.
 On almost every map that they can show up, it's possible for them to not show up at all.
 On the Fairfax Residence mission, there's a 50% chance (100% on Elite) that a trap will spawn - and there's four total doors it can spawn on.
 So it's possible to trigger the trap almost immediately, but also possible to never encounter it, depending on the route you take and the randomization.
-Also: traps do not spawn on Quick Mission Maker missions.

 ## HOW DO I DISARM A TRAP?
 You can't disarm a trap if it's on the other side of a door.
 You can either blow it up (if it's electronic) with C2 or you can go around and remove it with the toolkit.
 Or just take the penalty.